skellis46/embodied-camera/embodied-camera-project-overview.md

 [^ext]: references about extension of the body through smart tech

 [^ch]: references about what is happening to our bodies: health, physiology, etc.

+# edit bin

+- create speculative opportunities to re-think and re-understand our physical relationship to the smartphone

+explore how smartphones are changing human experiences of movement, posture and gesture